iot-edge-foundation/iot-edge-tradfri/README.md

 }
 ```

-*Note*: These recival of messages is concidered as unstable.
+*Note*: These recival of these messages is only available when the interval is set.

 # Acknowledgment